OAODEV/herd/README.md

 ##### To simplify deployment of containers on GCE you can push the image to `gcr.io`

-Add some (below) environmental variables for each individual project/repo via the CircleCI UI.
-Click on the gear icon for a repo, then "Environmental Variables" under the ​*Tweaks*​ heading in the left-hand sidebar.

 First generate a new JSON key in the [Developer Console](https://console.developers.google.com/):
 * Select API Manager from the Gallery (:hamburger: to the left of "Google Developers Console")
 * Select Credentials
-* Select (or create) your service account.
+* Select the service account account-2@lexical-cider-93918.iam.gserviceaccount.com
 * Click "Generate new JSON key"

 Base64 encode the JSON file

     cat <keyfile.json> | base64

+Add some (below) environmental variables for each individual project/repo via the CircleCI UI.
+Click on the gear icon for a repo, then "Environmental Variables" under the ​*Tweaks*​ heading in the left-hand sidebar.

 Set `gcloud_key` the resulting block of base64 encoded text.

 Set `gcloud_email` to `account-2@lexical-cider-93918.iam.gserviceaccount.com`